-- Get to know the school's behaviour policy and reinforce it at home where appropriate. - Support their child in adhering to the school's behaviour policy. - Inform the school of any changes in circumstances that may affect their child's behaviour. - Discuss any behavioural concerns with school promptly. - Take part in any pastoral work following misbehaviour (for example: attending reviews of specific behaviour interventions). - Raise any concerns about the management of behaviour with the school directly, whilst continuing to work in partnership with the school. - Take part in the life of the school and its culture.
+- Get to know the school's Positive Behaviour policy and reinforce it at home, where appropriate. - Support their child in adhering to the school's policy. - Inform the school of any changes in circumstances that may affect their child's behaviour. - Discuss any behavioural concerns with school promptly. - Take part in any pastoral work following negative behaviours or behaviours that challenge/put themselves or others at risk (for example, attending reviews of specific behaviour interventions). - Raise any concerns about the management of behaviour with the school directly, whilst continuing to work in partnership with the school. - Take part in the life of the school and its culture.

-The school will endeavour to build a positive relationship with parents and carers by keeping them informed about developments in their child's behaviour and the school's policy and working in collaboration with them to tackle behavioural issues.
+The school will endeavour to build a positive relationship with parents and carers by keeping them informed about developments in their child's behaviour and the school's policy, and working in collaboration with them to tackle behavioural issues.